Richard-Gemmell/teensy4_i2c/documentation/i2c_design/default_i2c_profile.md

 * no additional requirements

 ### Start and Stop Conditions
+All 3 START and STOP condition times depend on SETHOLD, so they need to be tuned together.

+There's no reason I know of to make these times significantly longer than the specification.
+Keeping them short reduces latency for an I2C message.

 #### t<sub>SU;STA</sub> Setup Time for a Repeated START Condition
+* All times will be between 120% and 150% of the minimum value in the I2C Specification for the worst case.

 #### t<sub>HD;STA</sub> Hold Time for a START or Repeated START Condition
+* All times will be between 120% and 150% of the minimum value in the I2C Specification for the worst case.

 #### t<sub>SU;STO</sub> Setup Time for STOP Condition
+* All times will be between 120% and 150% of the minimum value in the I2C Specification for the worst case.

 #### t<sub>BUF</sub> Minimum Bus Free Time Between a STOP and START Condition
 I'm not aware of any reason to make the bus free time significantly longer than